 One-fourth plate for lean protein: turkey, chicken, lean beef, fish

 One-fourth plate for carbohydrates: grains, pasta, potatoes, bread

 One-half plate for green vegetables: non-starchy veggies like salad, green beans, asparagus

 Take a walk after you eat

 Taking a quick walk after you eat is beneficial in many ways, so grab a family member and stroll around the block!
 You’ll be able to burn some calories while giving yourself time to digest before you dive into the dessert table.

 Use healthier alternatives

 Almost all your favorite holiday foods have easy, healthier alternatives.
 For example, simply swapping cauliflower mashed potatoes for regular mashed potatoes will help you avoid a lot of carbohydrates and it tastes just as good.
 Research some other healthy food alternatives, you can find them everywhere.

 It’s easy to get caught up in all the delicious holiday food around you.
 However, don’t forget that the whole idea of the holiday season is to be thankful and celebrate.
 Try not to get too caught up in the stress of what you shouldn’t eat.
 Simply enjoy the leisure time with your immediate family and make little decisions along the way for a more balanced diet.

-Learn about the diabetes management and care services we provide at Mercy Health.
+Learn about the primary care services we provide at Mercy Health.